How a DWI Charge Proceeds in St. Louis County

 Arrest by A Missouri State Highway Patrol Trooper

-There are two assigned traffic Assistant Prosecuting Attorneys.
+There are several assigned traffic Assistant Prosecuting Attorneys.
 They will be located in a room just off to the side of the two courtrooms on the 3rd Floor.
 These prosecutors are full-time prosecuting attorneys.
-They have a thorough understanding of DUI law and have little freedom for negotiating pleas outside of what their supervisor has previously approved.
+They have a thorough understanding of DWI law and have little freedom for negotiating pleas outside of what their supervisor has previously approved.

-You will need a Missouri DUI Attorney who has an equal understanding and grasp of Missouri DUI penalties and laws in order to properly represent your rights.
-Knowing and understanding the science relied upon for the breathalyzer and the field sobriety tests can make the difference between serving jail time and not.
+You will need a Missouri Misdemeanor DWI lawyer who has an equal understanding and grasp of Missouri DWI laws and penatlies in order to properly represent your rights.
+Knowing and understanding the science relied upon for the breathalyzer and field sobriety tests can make the difference between serving jail time and not.
 You need a qualified lawyer on your side.

 These dockets are much larger than any of the municipal courts.
 They can last all day and the court may have dockets Monday through Friday each week.

-Whether you arrested for a DUI by a State Trooper, St. Louis County Officer or an Officer from one of the many municipal police departments, your Felony DUI by law will be filed in the Circuit Court of St. Louis County.
+Whether you arrested for a DWI by a State Trooper, St. Louis County Officer or an Officer from one of the many municipal police departments, your Felony DWI will be filed in the Circuit Court of St. Louis County.
 Under most circumstances, your case will begin with the Prosecuting Attorney's filing of a Felony Complaint.
 If that is the case, then your case will begin in the Associate Circuit Court where you will have the right to a Preliminary Hearing before the matter goes to the Circuit Court for a trial.

-As a final matter, there is an alternative to taking a plea deal with jail time or going to trial for DUI charges brought in St. Louis County Circuit Court.
-DWI Court may be an option for you depending on whether you are a repeat offender or you were arrested with a high BAC level.
+As a final matter, in St. Louis County Circuit Court there is an alternative to taking a plea deal with jail time or going to trial .
+DWI Court may be an option for you depending on whether you are a repeat DWI offender or you were arrested with a high BAC level.
 Having the right information will give you the opportunity to make the right choice for you and your family.
-Anthony Bretz has been helping clients for over 10 years in DUI cases in St. Louis County.
-Contact us today to give yourself the best defense!
+Anthony Bretz has been helping DWI clients for nearly 20 years in St. Louis County and Missouri.
+Contact Bretz Legal, LLC today to give yourself the best defense!